-The new Construction Law 2021 guide features 18 jurisdictions.
-The guide provides the latest legal information on the impact of COVID-19 on the construction sector; employers, contractors, subcontractors and financiers; permits; contract prices; liability; risk, insurance and securities; contract administration and claims; remedies and damages; and dispute resolution.
+The Construction Law 2022 guide features 25 jurisdictions.
+The guide provides the latest legal information on the impact of COVID-19 and the war in Ukraine on the construction sector; employers, contractors, subcontractors and financiers; permits; contract prices; liability; risk, insurance and securities; contract administration and claims; remedies and damages; and dispute resolution.

 From a legal point of view, there are a number of noteworthy legal innovations, both legislative and in (standard) contracting.

 Having just weathered the effects of COVID-19 rather well, the war in Ukraine, combined with already nascent inflationary trends, has hit the construction industry worldwide.
 The construction industry is struggling to offer fixed prices, especially for large projects with a long duration.
 Prices for construction materials such as steel and lumber often qualify almost as "daily rates".
 The war and inflationary trends have produced a toxic cocktail of serious supply chain hiccups and unpredictable price developments.